LogtalkDotOrg/logtalk3/library/optionals/NOTES.md

 About
 -----

-This library provides an implementation of *optional term references* with an API modeled after the Java 8 `Optional` class (mainly due to this library being requested by users working in Logtalk/Java hybrid applications).
-An optional term reference is an opaque term that may or may not contain a term.
-Optional term references avoid forcing the user to define a representation for the absence of a term by providing an API with predicates that depend on the presence or absence of an optional term.
-Optional term references also allow separating the code that retrieves or constructs optional terms from the code that processes them, which is then free to deal if necessary and at its convenience with any case where the optional terms are not present.
+This library provides an implementation of *optional terms* with an API modeled after the Java 8 `Optional` class (originally due to requests by users working in Logtalk/Java hybrid applications).
+An optional term is an opaque term that may or may not hold a value.
+Optional terms avoid forcing the user to define a representation for the absence of a value by providing an API with predicates that depend on the presence or absence of a value.
+Optional terms also allow separating the code that constructs optional terms from the code that processes them, which is then free to deal if necessary and at its convenience with any case where the values hold by optional terms are not present.

 API documentation